blue-marble/gridpath/README.md

 python -m unittest discover tests
 ```

-Some of the examples require a non-linear solver such as ipopt.
-If you
-don't have a non-linear solver, you will not be able to solve these examples
-and some of the unit tests will fail.

 # Help
 In general, you can check usage of GridPath's scripts by calling the `--help`